peterlee123hi/coder-eval-cli/README.md

 ## Overview

-**Coder Eval CLI** is a tool to assist with evaluating coding agents on software engineering benchmarks.
+**Coder Eval CLI** is a tool to assist with evaluating LLM coding agents on SWE benchmarks.

 ### Key Features
 - Evaluate code generation models and agents from the terminal